-Next, cut the grooves in the sides for the top and bottom panels.
+Next, cut the grooves in the sides of the DIY jewelry box for the top and bottom panels.
 The grooves are 1/4″ wide and 3/16″ deep.
 They are located 3/16″ from the top and bottom.
 Do some test cuts in scrap before making the grooves to be sure your top and bottom panels fit snugly.

 Cut the sides to length, 5″ and 10″, with miters on each end.
 By cutting the sides from the same piece you can achieve a continuous grain flow around the whole box.

 Assemble the jewelry box by laying the side pieces end to end in a straight line and taping the joints on the outside.
 Apply glue to the miters and then “fold up” the box, inserting the top and bottom panels into the grooves.